Harbel Tapper: Events

 In 1983 Harbel Tapper was involved in a ship collision with the United States passenger vessel in Rhode Island Sound.

-In 1986 Harbel Tapper appeared briefly on-screen in the Hollywood film Mosquito Coast starring Harrison Ford.
+In 1986 Harbel Tapper appeared briefly on-screen in the Hollywood film The Mosquito Coast starring Harrison Ford.

 In September 2000 Harbel Tapper was involved in a ship collision with the Greece registered tanker Olympic Breeze in the Gulf of Mexico, both vessels sustaining damage.

 Harbel Tappers last journey in 2011 was to take part in the humanitarian relief shipment to earthquake-devastated Haiti coordinated by the Firestone Natural Rubber Company, LLC (FSNR) teammates and the vessel crew.
 During this mission, the ship had to survive an attack by pirates and an outbreak of cholera that afflicted the island at the time.

 Harbel Tapper then returned to its home port of Monrovia in Liberia where it was temporarily retired.
 Harbel Tappers sister ship Harbel Cutlass continues in active service.

 In 2011 Harbel Tapper was re-badged as 'Captain Osama' under the ownership of A.N.Brother Maritime Co SA, sailing under the flag of Tasmania.